Land and Water Resource Management Program

 The Land and Water Resource Management Program provides cost-share funding to landowner’s for the installation of best management practices.

 The loss of productive farms and agricultural resources is of increasing public concern.
 Agriculture is a vital part of Racine County's economic, cultural, and ecological landscape.
 It continues to provide important economic, social, and ecological functions by controlling floodwater, recharging groundwater supplies, sustaining wildlife habitat, and providing scenic beauty.

 Conservation Reserved Enhancement Program (CREP)

 CREP is a resource for those actively working the land to use to help meet their conservation goals, particularly those who currently till or graze land along rivers and streams.
 Landowners to install filter strips along waterways or to return continually flooded fields to wetlands while leaving the remainder of the adjacent land in agricultural production.

 The Racine County Tree Program provide Racine County citizens the opportunity to plant seeding trees at a minimal price for conservation uses such as wind breaks, woodlots, reforestation and the promotion of wildlife habitat.
 The program includes native prairie seed and wildflowers for owners interested in a native conservation cover.

-Tree Order Form (Annual sale starts in the fall with delivery in April - Deadline for ordering: February 22nd, 2019)
+(Annual sale starts in the fall with delivery in April)

 Wildlife Damage Abatement and Claims Program (WDACP)